The Mission of the Communication Sciences and Disorders Department

 About the Department

 The Communication Disorders (CD) program at WKU was established in 1975.
 The department is a part of the College of Health and Human Services.
 Distance Learning opportunities were added to the program in 1999 and have expanded to allow students to complete a Pre-SLP program, earn a Master of Science in Speech-Language Pathology, and a Rank I Certificate online.
 Expansion in the department also included adding the American Sign Language Studies and Cross Cultural Communication in Healthcare programs.
 The department name was changed to Communication Sciences and Disorders in July 2013.

-The M.S.
-(Master's Degree) education program in speech-language pathology at Western Kentucky University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
+The Master of Science education program in speech-language pathology at Western Kentucky University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.

 Click on the academic program offerings listed to the right to find out more details regarding the many options our department has to offer.